qkzk/fm/development.md

   - [x] use default if it fails
 - [x] Remove metadata from pictures & whatever.
 In Windows Explorer, right-click the file and click Properties > Details > Remove Properties and Personal Information...
   - [x] `exiftool -r -ALL= --overwrite_original %f`
+- [x] FIX: some would archives crash the when decompressing - log the error and prevent the crash.

 ## TODO

 ### Other ideas

+- [ ] FEAT: open all tar.xz archive.
+Example kindle jailbreak update hotfix
 - [ ] Menu plugin
   - [ ] API:
     Won't work because of sending status.
 Requires to change A LOT to migrate to abi_stable or equivalent